 David can be reached at firstname.lastname@example.org

-Ana M Vega Terrazas is the Program Coordinator for Roaring Fork PreCollegiate.
+Ana Vega Terrazas is the Program Coordinator for Roaring Fork PreCollegiate.
 Ana is a PreCollegiate program alum and was part of the program since seventh grade.
-She graduated from Roaring Fork High School in 2011, and is currently pursuing her Bachelors degree in Business Administration at Colorado Mountain College.
+She graduated from Roaring Fork High School in 2011, and graduated with her Bachelors degree in Business Administration from Colorado Mountain College in 2016.
 Ana loves being able to help students open doors to life changing opportunities, and really values the importance of parent involvement in student success.
 Ana is honored to be part of a program that offers so much to first generation students like herself.
 In her free time, she enjoys spending time with her daughter, reading, and working out.

 Ana can be reached at email@example.com

 Katie Bailey is the Post-Secondary Program Coordinator for Roaring Fork PreCollegiate.
 Katie graduated from Roaring Fork High School, completed her undergraduate work at CU Boulder, and received her Master’s Degree in Education from Seattle University.
 Katie previously worked on the Front Range with Mapleton Public Schools where she developed and implemented post-secondary transition programs with diverse learning communities.
 Her passion is helping first-generation students create viable post-secondary plans and navigating barriers in order to realize their educational and professional dreams.
 In her free time, she enjoys traveling, snowboarding, hiking, and biking with her husband and two sons.